 This course is designed to offer Elementary teachers an introduction to what it means to teach math for understanding including the essential skills and characteristics this entails.
 Emphasis will be placed on the pedagogical content knowledge necessary for the elementary teacher within the following mathematical stratds: munber and operation (including early number concept development, building meaning for the operations place value concepts adn rational numbers) and measurement.
 An associated field experience which exceeds state mandated hours is required.
 This course must be completed with a minimum grade of C (2.0) prior to student teaching.
 Pre or co-requisite: ED 232.
+Prerequisite: Cumulative grade point average of 2.70.

-ED 346 Math Methodes for Elementary Teachers II: 3 semester hours
+ED 346 Math Methods for Elementary Teachers II: 3 semester hours

 This course is designed to offer elemantary teachers a continuation of the work completed in Math Methods for Elementary Teachers I, to further develop the principles of mathematics education within the strands of algebra, geometry, and data analysis & probability.
 Focus will be upon integration of the content, teaching strategies and unique content knowledge for teaching necessary for the elementary teacher.
 Additionally, students will integrate and apply research-based processes to develop student learning including problem-solving, reasoning and proof, communication, connections, and representation.
 An associated field experience which exceeds state mandated hours is required.
 This course must be completed with a minimum grade of C (2.0) prior to student teaching.
+Prerequisite: C (2.0) minimum in ED 345.